business-thiem/ai-moodJournal/README.md

   - In Overview tab: 'Ready to connect to your database?'
     - get username and create password
     - connect with 'prisma'
-    - copy .env and paste it into vercel environmental variables
+    - copy .env and paste it into vercel env

 - Misc (required):